FC Barcelona 6–1 Paris Saint-Germain FC: Background

-History

-It was the third time Paris Saint-Germain faced Barcelona in the UEFA Champions League knockout phases, having lost the two previous encounters in the 2012–13 and the 2014–15 seasons on aggregate.
+It was the third time Paris Saint-Germain faced Barcelona in the UEFA Champions League knockout phases, having lost the two previous encounters in the 2012–13 on away goals, and the 2014–15 season on aggregate.

-Group stage

 Both teams had comfortably qualified from the group stage.
 Paris Saint-Germain qualified as runner-up in Group A having faced Arsenal, Basel, and having achieved a 9-point lead over 3rd-placed Ludogorets Razgrad.
 Barcelona qualified as leaders of Group C, far in front of Borussia Mönchengladbach and Celtic and leading 2nd-place Manchester City by 6 points.

-First leg

-The first leg was played on 14 February at the Parc des Princes in Paris; both teams were in good shape with Paris Saint-Germain coming from a 3–0 away win at Bordeaux in Ligue 1 and Barcelona thrashing Deportivo Alavés in a 6–0 away win in La Liga.
+The first leg was played on 14 February at the Parc des Princes in Paris; both teams were in good shape with Paris Saint-Germain coming from a 3–0 away win at Bordeaux in Ligue 1 and Barcelona thrashing Alavés in a 6–0 away win in La Liga.

 Ángel Di María put the Parisians in front on 18 minutes with a free kick after Barcelona's Samuel Umtiti committed a foul.
 Julian Draxler made it 2–0 with a low shot in the 40th minute, assisted by Marco Verratti.
 After 55 minutes, Di María scored once again from a shot outside the box.
 Edinson Cavani scored the final goal of the game in the 72nd minute, securing the 4–0 win.
 Barcelona achieved only one shot on target during the whole match.